ttsalo/reprap-projects/BBLogic/README.md

          - Scaffolding for filling empty spaces.
 DONE
          - Some kind of slot (but not snap-in) system between block tops and connectors.
 DONE

+      - Testing 13.2.2020:
+       - Tested spacer (scaffolding) blocks with adjusted fit.
+Seems good for now.
+Connector to block bottom fit is pretty tight and connector to block top is not loose, but pretty easy to remove.
+       - The idea of when to use these:
+        - The signal route must use connectors the whole way to ensure the flow
+	- The multi-connectors may be used to construct modules with multiple parallel signals tied together, for example switching fabric assemblies.
+	- The spacers have slots for the connectors so that they can be tied together at the top as well as on the bottom.
+Otherwise we would have the modules simply resting on the spacers.
+	- Also if we really want to scale this up, there will be a need for larger scale module system.
+With just the block system, replacing anything at the bottom requires disassembling anything above.
+        - TODO:
 	 - Remove unnecessary roofs from longer blocks, add side supports
 	 - Obviously, the gate
 	 - Source/sink signals (combine/diverge non-binary signals)
 	 - Simpler ways of combining gates without building a whole switch fabric section (one- or maybe two-level lateral movement between rows of gates oriented the same way)

+      - Refactoring 17.3.2020-17.2.2021:
+       - Scrap the connector system, too fiddly and too much stuff to print.
+       - Replace with direct module-to-module interlocking system.
+        - Let's go back to the dovetail idea.
+        - Female connector on input, male on output.
+         - Allows building from bottom up
+         - Female connector has a floor which the male rests on, this allows for example the fabric switch blocks to support the incoming signals themselves.
+The input side of the signal still needs support though, but this can be much simpler than the previous pin connector idea, since the dovetail fit guarantees the signal paths.
+         - Non-signal block connections can be simple square pegs and holes to roughly hold things together.
+The signals will then tie the structure together.
+        - Macroblock structure?
+         - Simplest form: plate with pegs to build on.
+However, connecting macroblocks together needs something else, as connecting lots of dovetail joints at the edge in one go is not really feasible.
+         - Maybe something where a short and tall interconnection block slides from top to tie two macroblocks together at each position where they have a signal crossing between them.
+Ensures both the signal connectivity and locks the blocks together.
+If the connection is good enough, would even allow lifting several macroblocks together.
+          - Would it also be a good idea to use these interconnection spaces to drop signals down to a lower layer of macroblocks?
+Probably depends on how specialized the macroblocks end up being.
+If the design is usually more efficient when dropping down inside a macroblock, it would be a waste to require routing the signal to the edge, dropping it there and routing it back inside the next block again.

+      - TODO+DONE 11.3.2021:
+       - Design a dovetail connection between modules
+        - DONE, actually more of a jigsaw puzzle connection
+       - Make the signal block minimal
+        - DONE for the version with no support for blocks above
+       - Redesign the scaffolding block with peg connections
+        - DONE
+       - Redesign a minimal scaffolding block.
+Remove the top and bottom solid blocks and use just the truss structure and peg blocks.
+        - TODO